vladsavelyev/TargQC/README.md

 annotate_bed.py INPUT.bed -g hg19 -o OUTPUT.bed
 ```

-Script checks each region against the Ensembl genomic features database, and writes a BED file in a standardized format with a gene symbol, strand and exon rank in 4-6th columns:
+The script checks each BED region against the Ensembl genomic features database, and writes a BED file in a standardized format with a gene symbol, strand and exon rank in 4-6th columns:

 `INPUT.bed`: